graysonwright/unpdf_congress/README.md

 ## Run locally

+There are two options for running the script in this repo.
+The recommended option is with Docker – it requires hardly any setup, and is the best way to get predictable results on any system.

+With Docker:

+* Make sure you have Docker installed on your system.
+* Run `./bin/docker-compose run --rm web`

+With Ruby:

 * Make sure you have `ruby` installed on your system.
 * Install the project's dependencies with
   `gem install bundler && bundle install`